 As shown in Fig. 3, the first column displays the real image from the Wang dataset[23].
 The second column shows the filter map obtained using the Prewitt operator as the convolution kernel.
 The third column presents the filter map obtained by applying the Laplacian operator as the convolution kernel, and the fourth column illustrates the filter map obtained using MaxSel.
 The filter map generated by MaxSel is more detailed and complete, which allows the algorithm to learn more comprehensive features from it.

+2.3 MResNet feature extraction network

+As shown in Fig.4, MResNet is an improved version of ResNet, with five additional MA blocks consisting of a maximum pooling filter layer, a mean filter layer, and a residual layer.
+MResNet replaces the mean pooling in the final output with maximum pooling, which is used to select the most significant features for detecting the GAN-generated images.

+MA block is used to emphasize the local maxima in the feature map as shown in equation(3), where λ is an updatable parameter.
+Fin denotes the input features.
+MP denotes maximum pooling.
+AP denotes mean filtering.
+Abs denotes taking absolute values.

+(3)